Peter Kingsley: Parmenides and Empedocles

 Kingsley continues to work to return the tradition of Parmenides and Empedocles to consciousness, inside the academic world and also beyond.
-Plato and Aristotle, who defined the parameters of western philosophy without being fully aware of or sympathetic to the esoteric context in which Empedocles and Parmenides spoke, continue to exert an enormous influence both over our understandings of Parmenides and Empedocles as well as our notions of what philosophy is.
-Kingsley aims to make the lost awareness of Parmenides and Empedocles, as well as the reality of their tradition, available again.
+Plato and Aristotle, who defined the parameters of western philosophy without being fully aware of or sympathetic to the esoteric context in which Empedocles and Parmenides spoke, continue to exert influence both over our understandings of Parmenides and Empedocles as well as our notions of what philosophy is.
+Kingsley aims to make awareness of Parmenides and Empedocles, as well as the reality of their tradition, available again.

 Reception

 One of the most notable aspects of Kingsley's writings is that they have had a major influence not only on the study of ancient Greek philosophy but also on many other related areas of interest.

 In 1999 A. A. Long, Professor Emeritus of Classics at University of California, Berkeley, emphasized the importance of the challenge already posed by Kingsley’s early work, "which advances very new ideas connecting early Greek philosophy to magic and traces their transmission into Egypt, Islam, and medieval mysticism and alchemy."
 He named Kingsley's first two published books as prime examples of studies which "encourage us to expect that early Greek philosophy will be as effective at stimulating thought and reinterpretation in the next century as it has been during the past hundred years."

 In 2013 Gabriele Cornelli, Professor of Ancient Philosophy at the University of Brasilia and Director of the Archai UNESCO Chair on the Origins of Western Thought, published his historical work In Search of Pythagoreanism.
 He titled the first section of the book "History of Criticism: from Zeller to Kingsley" and, by listing Kingsley's writings alongside the renowned contributions of Walter Burkert, presented him as one of the most significant interpreters of Pythagorean tradition in modern history.
 Cornelli credits Kingsley's careful attention to the language used by ancient Greek writers, coupled with his expertise in history, archaeology and the anthropology of religion, for allowing him to offer "unique and bold solutions" to the most sensitive issues.
 And while he notes that Kingsley's style in his later books deliberately flouts familiar academic norms, he acknowledges that this is just one part of the "radical hermeneutic reversal" offered by Kingsley through his conscious challenge to the deep-seated assumptions on which most interpretations of ancient philosophy have been based for centuries.

 Outside the well-defined area of presocratic philosophy, Kingsley's published books and articles have also become a fundamental point of reference for experts in the field of ancient Greek religion.
-And they are repeatedly noted for their significance by Walter Burkert in his groundbreaking research on the links between presocratic philosophy and the cultures of ancient Mesopotamia and Iran.
+In addition, they are repeatedly noted for their significance by Walter Burkert in his research on the links between presocratic philosophy and the cultures of ancient Mesopotamia and Iran.